macrowell70/macrowell70/README.md

 I am a full stack web developer with a background in banking and financial services.
 I am well versed in JavaScript, CSS, and HTML, along with front end and back end frameworks such as React and Node.
 I am interested in creating new and inovative software for all fields with a particular interest in the FinTech industry.

-Find me on [LinkedIn](https://www.linkedin.com/in/macrowell/) or email me at macrowell70@gmail.com
+If you would like to get in touch, you can find me on [LinkedIn](https://www.linkedin.com/in/macrowell/) or email me at macrowell70@gmail.com

 <!--
 **macrowell70/macrowell70** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.